Orders ship the same or the next business day. Orders ship the same or the next business day.

 Hot Flashes

 Hot flashes in menopause are a vasomotor response to a lack of estrogen.
 A hot flash is the body’s way to cool itself.
-Some women simply feel suddenly warm while others feel intense heat.
-Hot flashes are typically felt and seen as redness of the upper face, neck, and torso created by widening of the blood vessels, increased skin temperature, and increased blood flow.
+Some women feel suddenly warm, while others feel intense heat.
+Hot flashes are typically felt and seen as redness of the upper face, neck, and torso created by the widening of the blood vessels, increased skin temperature, and increased blood flow.
 Of menopause symptoms, hot flashes are the most common.
 About 75 percent of women experience hot flashes during this time.
 Most women experience hot flashes for up to about two years, but some women have them much longer.

 Disrupted Sleep